Call 24/7 For Treatment

-Georgia Hope is a methadone and general addiction rehab center in Dalton, GA, situated at 1414 Dug Gap Road in the 30720 zip code.
+Georgia Hope is an addiction and methadone treatment center in Dalton, GA, situated at 1414 Dug Gap Road in the 30720 zip code.
 It is able to accommodate children and adolescents.
-Some of the treatment approaches used by Georgia Hope include substance use counseling, trauma-related counseling and 12-step facilitation.
-In addition, it provides marital/couples counseling, health education services and substance use education.
+Some of the treatment approaches used by Georgia Hope include 12-step facilitation, relapse prevention and anger management.
+In addition, it provides substance use education, group counseling and family counseling.
 Georgia Hope caters its treatment program to women and men.

 Address: 1414 Dug Gap Road, Dalton, GA 30720